 How to deploy the FortiGate Firewall in GNS3

 As we already discussed, we need to download the FortiGate KVM Firewall from the support portal.
 KVM stands for (Kernel-Based Virtualization Machine).
-KVM allows you to run .qcow file format directly on it.
+KVM allows you to run the .qcow file format directly on it.
 You need to follow the following steps to deploy the FortiGate KVM on GNS3:

 Step 1: Download the FortiGate KVM Virtual Firewall from the Support Portal